DanielRosillo/Delysid-ANN/README.md

 ## How does it work?

 The neurons converge until that the system learn.
+The sigmoid function can find the best representation of problem through time.

 ![sig](https://user-images.githubusercontent.com/23446483/47272529-b4105480-d54c-11e8-9b18-bb9841a396d1.png)